tu-delft-library/il-master-thesis-guide/book/intro.md

 # Introduction

 Welcome to the Information Literacy Master Thesis Guide.
-This guide was created to use as a reference for all the information literacy steps involved during your master thesis process.
+This guide was created to be used as a reference for all the information literacy steps involved during your master thesis process.

 This is a pilot version still under development.